-The best formats to send your CV in are in a Word or PDF document.
+The best formats to send your CV in are Word or PDF documents.
 These are easy to send via email, easy to open and easy to read.

 There is no need for War and Peace, a simple two-page document with your contact details, experience and who you are, really will suffice – there are no brownie points for extra pages.
 A hiring manager will not thank you for extra reading.

 The font you use needs to be clear and easy to read – even if you are applying for a creative role.
 A fancy, difficult to read font will not help your application.
 Clear, standard fonts such as Arial or Calibri really are the best.

 Don’t forget to use spaces, paragraphs and bullet points as well as clear language, punctuation and grammar.

 You might feel like you are at school again but a well-formatted CV will really set you apart at the application stage.

 Contact Details – make it easy to contact you

 You might be surprised to hear how many applications can come through that are missing a key contact information item like a telephone number.
 If a hiring manager is interested in your CV – they will want to contact you.
 Make it easy for them.

 If you have an unprofessional email like firstname.lastname@example.org – change it.
 You really don't want this to be the first impression of you.

 If you decide to include any links to your social media, seriously consider checking what you have posted, the images that are included and if this is something you want your potential employer to see.
 If in doubt, don’t include it in your application.